Skip to main content

 }

 The color is red, right?
 No, it's green!
-For the browser the value of --f is equal to calc(var(--n)/2) (no calculation are made)
+For the browser --f is equal to calc(var(--n)/2).
+It doesn't perform the calculation and considers it like a string matching.

 See the Pen Untitled by Temani Afif (@t_afif) on CodePen.

-This can be confusing but the fix is quite easy.
-You have to register the value using @property so the browser can perform the calculation.
-Otherwise, the browser will see the value as it is (It's like a string value).
+This can be confusing, but the fix is quite easy.
+You register the custom property using @property and the browser will perform the calculation.

 @property --f {